 Let's talk about the vaginal microbiome

 How healthy is your vagina?
 Do you regularly have bouts of vaginal burning or itching?
-Are you worried about the odour or the discharge from your vagina?
+Are you worried about odour or discharge?
+Do you have endometriosis or period pain?

 If you have recurrent vaginal symptoms you will benefit from understanding how to support your vaginal microbiome.

-So what is the vaginal microbiome?
-This refers to the intricate ecosystem of bacteria that live in the mucous layer within your vagina.
+Your vaginal microbiome is the intricate ecosystem of bacteria that live in the mucous layer within your vagina.
 In our digestive system it is important to have a wide array of bacteria present, however in the vagina it is healthy for Lactobacillus to be dominant.

-When there is an increase in the diversity of bacteria in the vagina, it's an unhealthy state and referred to as bacterial vaginosis.
+When there is an increase in the diversity of bacteria in the vagina, it's an unhealthy state and referred to as bacterial vaginosis, or vaginal dysbiosis.

 During your reproductive years, the vaginal microbiome is constantly changing due to fluctuations in reproductive hormones throughout a menstrual cycle.
 The fluctuations in hormones change the pH of the vagina and can be the reason why you might experience recurring vaginal symptoms at the same time of your cycle.

-Before puberty, during pregnancy and in menopause, the vaginal microbiome is more stable.
+The vaginal microbiome is more stable before puberty, during pregnancy and in menopause.
 These life stages can be associated with their own vaginal conditions and women who aren't menstruating, due to PCOS or other condition, can also experience vaginal microbiome disruption due to the low levels of estrogen.